francoislegac/map-ssr/README.md

 │   └── jupyter notebooks
 └── requirements.txt
 ```
-**app**

 - `app.py:` the main python file describing the tool
 - `Procfile:` a file to provide necessary parameters to deploy the app
 - `requirements.txt:` straightforward
 - `data:` folder containing the required data (after cleaning) and the departement patches to display the departements on the map.
-Note that we have kept the patches for all the departements in case we would like to extend this tool to another region.
+Note that we have kept the patches for all the French departements in case we would like to extend this tool to another region.

 **data cleaning**

-- `api_key_geocoding.txt:` the api to access the API that help us to retrieve the city and other geo infos from the coordinates.
+- `api_key_geocoding.txt:` the api key to access the API that help us to retrieve the city and other geo infos from the coordinates.
 - `get_cities_from_coords.py:` the python script to get the geo infos from the coordinates
 - `data versions afters cleaning:` are just checkpoint of the data after each cleaning steps
 - `initial documents:` the raw excel after getting the data from the source